ecmwf/ecflow/docs/python_api/reference/AvisoAttr.rst

    Bases: :py:class:`~pybind11_builtins.pybind11_object`

-An :term:`aviso` attribute, assigned to a :term:`node`, represents an external trigger holding the node queued untilan Aviso notification matching the attribute configuration is detected.
+An :term:`aviso` attribute, assigned to a :term:`node`, represents an external trigger holding the node queued until an Aviso notification matching the attribute configuration is detected.

 Although :term:`aviso` attributes can be set at any level (Suite, Family, Task), it only makes sense to assign aviso attributes to tasks, and only one aviso attribute per node is allowed.